eduardoaguiar-oss/mobiusft/README.md

 Please, support this project.
 Here are the ways you can make a donation:

 - Buy me a coffee at https://buymeacoffee.com/mobiusft.
-- Send any amount of crypto coins to one of the addresses listed at https://www.nongnu.org/mobiusft.
+- Send any amount of crypto coins to one of the following addresses:
+   - Bitcoin (BTC): bc1qa92rvaru86hr5lup2a6ewqqgnran3p2qf3djah
+   - Litecoin (LTC): LhiBHWgrqysZsoZfiuc3tUyzFRWwmDZipo
+   - Monero (XMR): 46J7sEedDzqDvbrqzpb8suJgEbiK6RMtKHU7THuuN7FAciSN84npSqdFL5JSRFmsqrDaP9tZmYaTTBXEKU37XvLFGH2mkyi

 ## Acknowledgments